vub-hpc/vsc-accounting-brussel/README.md

 ### ElasticSearch

 The retrieval of data requires an ElasticSearch instance containing the log records from the job scheduler.
+Authorized access to ElasticSearch can be handled with an [api key](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html) through a token encoded string in the configuration option `MAIN/es_token` in the token file `es_token_file` (see [Configuration files](#location-of-configuration-and-data-files)).

 The accounting queries for `JOB_END` events and uses those records to calculate the use of compute resources with precision to the second.

 Supported resource managers:
 * **Torque**: log entries should at least contain the timestamp record `@timestamp`.
 Reports included in `accounting-report` require also `action.keyword`, `start_time`, `end_time`, `used_nodes`, `jobid`, `username`, `exec_host`, `total_execution_slots`.